jackyzha0/quartz/content/notes/answered-questions.md

 		- means the authority has to act in the interest of the parites otherwise they will fork
 	- swtiching authorities?

+Ignored questions

+- [x] What do the governance rules need to accomplish?
+	- Shouldn't the system just work?
+	- Very broad question
+	- Maybe:
+		- Maintenance/Development of the codebase (PIP/EIP?)
+		- Inviting/banning participants
+		- Conducting phsysical audits?
+	- this is something i need to figure out myself
+- [x] What are they voting on?
+	- Seems like a very dumb question.
+I guess a lot of things.
+But I'm not sure so I'll add it here
+- [x] Who will be participating in the blockchain?
+	- Three major parties in food supply-chain: Market, Manufacturing, Agriculture
+	- Do I need to define this in more detail?
+ - [x] Do we need to track the products physically?
+	- A: not relevant yet
+- [x] How is on-chain governance implemented?
+	- Smart contracts?
+Consensus algorithms?
+- [x] Why is block size significant?
+	- not relevant